Atnia Card Game Rules Document

 • Targets for cards are chosen as you play the card (as it enters horizon), not on resolution.
 Same for abilities.
 The arrive ability is quite common and has specific rules surrounding it, that targets are chosen as you play the card if possible.

-• The battlefield zone has a limit of 8 cards.
+• The battlefield zone has a limit of 16 cards.
 Locations are in the location zone and do not count towards this limit.

 • This is mainly to not have to handle an indefinite number of cards online, the exact number can change a bit.
+(Current plan is to have the cards shrink on the board once you go above 8 or something like that)

 • Online, locations can stack up on top over each other in a corner of the board or something, and not count towards the main board limit.